msavoury-carecloud/deepstream.io-website/src/tutorials/core/writing-a-client/readme.md

 successful, then the connection will end up in `OPEN` state meaning everything worked fine.

-Initially, a connection starts in the `AWAIT_CONNECTION` state with the client waiting for the server to send a connection challenge moving the client into the `CHALLENGING` state.
+Initially, a connection starts in the `AWAITING_CONNECTION` state with the client waiting for the server to send a connection challenge moving the client into the `CHALLENGING` state.
 Here, the client is expected to send a challenge response containing the server URL and to transition into `CHALLENGING_WAIT` afterwards.